Behat/docs/cookbooks/custom_formatter.rst

        }

        /**
-        * This is the name of the formatter, that will be used in the behat.yml file */ public function getName(): string
+        * This is the name of the formatter, that will be used in the behat.php file */ public function getName(): string
        {